A Tidy Framework and Infrastructure to Systematically Assemble Spatio-temporal Indexes from Multivariate Data: Introduction

 To construct an index, experts typically start by defining a concept of interest that requires measurement.
 This concept often lacks a direct measurable attribute or can only be measured as a composite of various processes, yet it holds social and public significance.
 To create an index, once the underlying processes involved are identified, relevant and available variables are then defined, collected, and combined using statistical methods into an index that aims to measure the process of interest.
 The construction process is often not straightforward, and decisions need to be made, such as the selection of variables to be included, which might depend on data availability and the statistical definition of the index to be used, among others.
-For instance, the indexes constructed from a linear combination of variables require to decide the weight assigned to each variable.
+For instance, the indexes constructed from a linear combination of variables require a decision on the weight assigned to each variable.
 Some indexes have a spatial and/or temporal component, and variables can be aggregated to different spatial resolutions and temporal scales, leading to various indexes for different monitoring purposes.
 Hence, all these decisions can result in different index values and have different practical implications.

-To be able to test different decision choices systematically for an index, the index needs to be broken down into its fundamental building blocks to analyze the contribution and effect of each component.
-We call this process of breaking the index construction into different steps the index pipeline.
-Such decomposition of index components provides the means to standardize index construction via a pipeline and offers benefits for comparing among indexes, calculating index uncertainty, and assessing index robustness.
+To be able to test different decision choices for an index, systematically and statistically, the index needs to be broken down into its fundamental building blocks to analyze the contribution and effect of each component.
+We call this process the \emph{index pipeline}, which are the steps of the data analysis pipeline for index construction.
+Such a decomposition of index components provides the means to standardize index construction via a pipeline and offers benefits for comparing versions of indexes, calculating index uncertainty, and assessing index robustness.
+It also provides clear recipes for the index definition, facilitating reproducibility of results.